 What type of Firewall does your business need?

 There are what two types of firewalls: Packet Filter and Next Generation firewalls.

-If you are techie you may know that packet filter firewalls operate at layer 3 and 4 or the OSI model, meaning they filter based on IP address and protocol rules.
+If you are a techie you may know that packet filter firewalls operate at layer 3 and 4 or the OSI model, meaning they filter based on IP address and protocol rules.

 Yeah, adding a firewall to your organization requires an advanced technical expertise level.
-If you are in NYC and need a firewall expert to guide to the process and implementation you can reach us at 646-500-0032.
-We help small and mid-sized organizations implement the right security solution for their environment, we work products from the security leaders and implement Sophos XG, Cisco ASA, SonicWall TZs and NSAs solutions.
+If you are in NYC and need a firewall expert to guide to the process and implementation, you can reach us at 646-500-0032.
+We help small and mid-sized organizations implement the right security solution for their environment.
+We work products from the security leaders and implement Sophos XG, Cisco ASA, SonicWall TZs, and NSAs solutions.